 But if Kazakhstan wants to rewrite the terms of existing investments, maintain leverage over foreign investors, drive harder bargains and improve conditions for local workers, the question remains; will this eventuate for Kazakhstan?

-Kazakhstan says it will not violate contracts and practice ‘resource nationalism’ like oil-producing countries such as Venezuela and Russia.
+Kazakhstan says it will not violate contracts and practice ‘resource nationalism’ such a oil-producing countries such as Venezuela and Russia.
 But government legislation allows for the annulment of any contract if deemed harmful to national interest.
 The balance of power seems to be in Kazakhstan’s favour.